Toothpaste: Whitening toothpastes

 Many toothpastes make whitening claims.
+Abrasion is the principal way that toothpaste removes stains, and toothpastes that are not marketed as whitening can still remove stains by abrasion.
 Some of these toothpastes contain peroxide, the same ingredient found in tooth bleaching gels.
-The abrasive in these toothpastes, not the peroxide, removes the stains.
 Whitening toothpaste cannot alter the natural color of teeth or reverse discoloration by penetrating surface stains or decay.
 To remove surface stains, whitening toothpaste may include abrasives to gently polish the teeth or additives such as sodium tripolyphosphate to break down or dissolve stains.
 When used twice a day, whitening toothpaste typically takes two to four weeks to make teeth appear whiter.
 Whitening toothpaste is generally safe for daily use, but excessive use might damage tooth enamel.
-Teeth whitening gels represent an alternative.
 A recent systematic review in 2017 concluded that nearly all dentifrices that are specifically formulated for tooth whitening were shown to have a beneficial effect in reducing extrinsic stains, irrespective of whether or not a chemical discoloration agent was added.
 However, the whitening process can permanently reduce the strength of the teeth, as the process scrapes away a protective outer layer of enamel.

 Herbal and natural toothpastes

-Companies such as Tom's of Maine, among others, manufacture natural and herbal toothpastes and market them to consumers who wish to avoid the artificial ingredients commonly found in regular toothpastes.
+Herbal toothpastes are marketed to consumers who wish to avoid some of the artificial ingredients commonly found in regular toothpastes.
+The ingredients found in so-called natural toothpastes vary widely but often include baking soda, aloe, eucalyptus oil, myrrh, camomile, calendula, neem, toothbrush tree, plant extract (strawberry extract), and essential oils.
 Many herbal toothpastes do not contain fluoride or sodium lauryl sulfate.

-The ingredients found in natural toothpastes vary widely but often include baking soda, aloe, eucalyptus oil, myrrh, camomile, calendula, neem, toothbrush tree, plant extract (strawberry extract), and essential oils.
-A systemic review in 2014 found insufficient evidence to determine whether the aloe vera herbal dentifrice can reduce plaque or improve gingival health, as the randomized studies were found to be flawed with high risk of bias.
+A 2020 meta-analysis showed some evidence for the efficacy of herbal toothpaste, albeit from poor quality studies.
 According to a study by the Delhi Institute of Pharmaceutical Sciences and Research, many of the herbal toothpastes being sold in India were adulterated with nicotine.

-Charcoal has also been incorporated in toothpaste formulas; however, there is no evidence to determine its safety and effectiveness.
-A 2020 systematic metareview of 24 comparative Randomised controlled trials, involving 1,597 adults aged 18 to 65, showed herbal toothpaste was superior over non-herbal toothpaste, but not to fluoride toothpaste.
+Charcoal has also been incorporated in toothpaste formulas; however, there is no evidence to determine its safety and effectiveness, and the American Dental Association does not recommend its use.